Health and Safety FAQ

 We do not have to follow TEA public school guidelines.
 TMA will continue to follow our protocols regarding notification of the affected classroom and wider community if there is a positive student or staff case and complete contract tracing within the TMA community.

-Masks are required indoors for staff, teachers, elementary students, and all visitors elementary aged or older.
+When community transmission is moderate or higher, masks are required indoors for staff, teachers, elementary students.
+All visitors must wear a mask when indoors.
 While we do not require masks for students in the Toddler or Early Childhood programs, parents are welcome to have their children who are 2 and older wear a mask to school.